yckaolalala/kubespray/docs/aws.md

 Make sure your VPC has both DNS Hostnames support and Private DNS enabled.

 The next step is to make sure the hostnames in your `inventory` file are identical to your internal hostnames in AWS.
 This may look something like `ip-111-222-333-444.us-west-2.compute.internal`.
-You can then specify how Ansible connects to these instances with `ansible_ssh_host` and `ansible_ssh_user`.
+You can then specify how Ansible connects to these instances with `ansible_host` and `ansible_user`.

 You can now create your cluster!